clemy/VisuAalWiNes/README.md

-# prexvis
+# VisuAalWiNes

 ## A visualization frontend for the AalWiNes tool
 This project is based on code from the VisuAAL project (github:petergjoel/VisuAAL) by Peter G. Jensen.

 ## Quick Start
-Download a binary delivery under https://github.com/clemy/prexvis/releases
+Download a binary delivery under https://github.com/clemy/VisuAalWiNes/releases

 ## Requirements
 Necessary if you do not use the binary delivery: